Case 3 Prototype First

 6. Decision

-Fund Phase 1 only: TA + PP — 1.43 years to prototype.
+Execute Phase 1 only: TA + PP — 1.43 years to prototype.
 The prototype is demonstrated on test equipment.
 After the demonstration, two scenarios:

 • Scenario A — prototype works: the new platform confirms feasibility.
 Full team is deployed on TP, WP, IM.
 The project continues on the new hardware with a proven technical foundation.